erikerik116/solana-pumpfun-sniper-bot/README.md

 # Solana-Pump-Fun-Sniper-Bot
- A Pump Fun sniper detects all liquidity pools launched on the platform
+ A Pump Fun sniper detects all liquidity pools launched on the platform in Dex

 ## CONTACT INFO